 Bangkok, Thailand Banyan Tree Bangkok

 Escape the city while being in its heart with a stay at Banyan Tree Bangkok.
-Housed within one of Asia’s tallest buildings, this urban sanctuary offers views aplenty, but the real attention-stealers are the rooftop Vertigo restaurant and Moon Bar.
+Housed within one of Asia’s tallest buildings, this urban resort offers views aplenty, but the real attention-stealers are the rooftop Vertigo restaurant and Moon Bar.
 Here, the twinkling lights of Thailand’s non-stop capital city is a stunning backdrop as you dine on seafood, steaks, and cocktails as picture-perfect as the views.

 For relaxation, freshen up in the outdoor pool and unwind at the Banyan Tree Spa, where treatments using warm aromatic oils and scrubs created with Thai saf flowers await.
 When it comes to exploring, some of Bangkok’s most popular attractions are only 15 minutes away, such as Wat Pathum Wanaram, Lumphini Park, and Pratunam Ferry Wharf.

-Koh Samui, Thailand Napasai, A Belmond Hotel
+Koh Samui, Thailand Napasai Samui

+Previously a Belmond hotel, it's since been sold to new owners but it retains the quality of service that previously set it apart.
 The villas are spacious, air-conditioned and feature luxury amenities including a large, terrazzo bath, rain shower, and Thai-style sofa.
 Grab a room with a private pool, or head to the spa for a pamper.
 Once you’re all relaxed, get your fill of fresh barbecued seafood and authentic Thai cuisine.

 Nai Harn, Thailand The Nai Harn

-Experience ultra-luxe service including beach butlers that cater to you while you loaf on the sand, and a ‘press for champagne’ button on your private terrace.
-This oceanfront sanctuary also offers free daily activities, water-sports, and cooking classes.
-Personalise your stay by booking a room with either a mountain or bay view, and if the five bars and restaurants aren’t enough, utilise your terrace for a private barbecue.
+Daily breakfast is included in your stay, and you get a complimentary yoga mat and beach bag in your room.
+And talking of the beach, while you loaf on the sand you'll get your very own beach butler to cater to your every whim.
+This oceanfront sanctuary also offers free daily activities, water-sports, and cooking classes and you can personalise your stay by booking a room with either a mountain or bay view.
+If the five bars and restaurants aren’t enough, utilise your terrace for a private barbecue.

 Phuket, Thailand The Slate Phuket